What Impulse Response Do Instrumental Variables Identify?: Model and Identification

-Corollary \ref{C1} is relevant for identification and estimation of the government spending multiplier using external instruments.
-Ramey and Zubairy (2018) estimate the multiplier by LP-IV using the military news shock as an instrument.
-Their LP-IV estimand takes the form of the LHS of \eqref{C1-e1} after controlling for the lagged variables, where $y_{t}$ is the GDP and $x_{t}$ is government spending, both relative to the trend GDP.
-Assume that the government spending shock consists of non-defense ($s=1$) and defense ($s=2$) spending shocks: $\xi_{t} = \varepsilon_{1,t}$ + $\varepsilon_{2,t}$.
-By Corollary \ref{C1},
+Corollary \ref{C1} is relevant for identification and estimation of the cumulative impulse responses, such as the cumulative government spending multiplier using external instruments as in Ramey and Zubairy (2018).
+Their LP-IV estimand takes the form of the LHS of \eqref{C1-e1} after controlling for the lagged variables, where $y_{t}$ is the GDP, $x_{t}$ is government spending, $z_{t}$ is the military news shock, all relative to the trend GDP.